Second Harvest Programs

 Once identified, these children receive a weekly backpack of kid-friendly food to supplement their meals from Friday night until they return to school on Monday morning.
 Each backpack contains cereal, peanut butter, canned vegetables and fruit, soup, macaroni and cheese, canned one-dish meals, and healthy snacks.

-Currently, Second Harvest is providing backpacks for 300 children at nine locations in Allentown, Bethlehem, and Easton school districts.
+Currently, Second Harvest is providing backpacks for more than 300 children each week at nine locations in Allentown, Bethlehem, and Easton school districts.

-Cooking Matters is a program of Share Our Strength, a national anti-hunger organization that aspires to end hunger and poverty in the United States with the primary goal of ending childhood hunger.
+Cooking Matters is a program of Share Our Strength, a national anti-hunger organization that aspires to end hunger and poverty in the United States with the primary goal of ending childhood hunger with its No Kid Hungry Campaign.
 Second Harvest offers this program in partnership with Share Our Strength.

 Supplemental Nutrition Assistance Program (SNAP) Outreach (Food Stamps)